Cover image for blog post on hiking the Narrows

 Canyon Junction Zion National Park

-We had reservations for an early morning shuttle.
+We had reservations for an early morning shuttle on our second day at Zion National Park.
 This transportation was arranged to pick us up just outside of Zion Outfitters.

 Zion Outfitters